 Read More: Ethereum Classic Price Prediction

-Is It Worth Investing In Ethereum Classic In 2021?
+Is It Worth Investing In Ethereum Classic In 2022?

 Though Ethereum Classic can’t compare to Ethereum in terms of market cap, trading volume, and market sentiment, Ethereum Classic is considered by many the original Ethereum.

 Ethereum Classic is also trying to establish itself as a major player in the Decentralised Finance (DeFi) space, which is one of the faster-growing sectors today.